Thomas Müller: 2024–25 season

-Vancouver Whitecaps FC
+Vancouver Whitecaps

-On 6 August 2025, Müller joined Major League Soccer club Vancouver Whitecaps FC as a free agent, signing a contract for the remainder of the 2025 season, with a Designated Player option for 2026.
+On 6 August 2025, Müller joined Major League Soccer club Vancouver Whitecaps as a free agent, signing a contract for the remainder of the 2025 season, with a Designated Player option for 2026.
 He scored his first goal for the club, a second half stoppage-time penalty, in a 3–2 league home victory over St. Louis City on 23 August.
 On 13 September, on his 36th birthday, Müller scored a hat-trick in a 7–0 league home victory over Philadelphia Union.
 The Whitecaps played against neighbouring Vancouver FC in the final of the 2025 Canadian Championship on 1 October, claiming their fourth consecutive national title.
 Müller had a goal and an assist in the 4–2 victory, the goal being the 300th of his professional career.
 With his thirty-fifth trophy, he surpassed former teammate Toni Kroos as the most decorated German player.
+The Whitecaps finished fifth in the MLS regular season, before embarking on a deep run in the 2025 postseason.
+Starting with a 3–0 win over FC Dallas in the first leg of the first round, then drawing 1–1 in the second, winning on a Penalty Shootout 4–2 to win the best of three series.
+In the Conference Semi Finals the match was 2–2 in normal time vs Los Angeles FC and won in the Penalty shootout 4–3.
+With a victory over San Diego FC in the Western Conference final, the Whitecaps reached the MLS Cup for the first time in club history, in what was widely framed as a confrontation between Müller and Lionel Messi, the star of the opposing Inter Miami.
+Vancouver lost the final with a 1–3 score.

 International career

 Müller wore the number 13 for Germany, a number famously worn by German legend Gerd Müller who said of his namesake; "he's going to be a great player".